Date of Award:

 E. Bart Tarbet

 Hurst, Brett L., "In Vitro and In Vivo Comparison of the Pathogenicity of Four Influenza Virus Strains" (2012).
-All Graduate Theses and Dissertations.
-Paper 1220.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
+1220.